 This is a very natural form of control.
 If we choose to use this form, you can expect to see natural enemies like parasites, predators, pathogens and the like.
 This will usually be for pests that are going to rely on similar types of biological controls in order to survive but will wind up with a completely different source.

 This will be controlled through the use of pesticides.
 In times where the infestation is much more serious, this type of approach is going to be ideal so that we can tackle the infestation and confidently move forward knowing that we have tackled the issue for good.
-For example, when working with termites or bed bugs, we can’t simply remove the pest from their comfort zone, we need to entirely kill them off in order to stop the infestation.
+For example, when working with ants or bed bugs, we can’t simply remove the pest from their comfort zone, we need to entirely kill them off in order to stop the infestation.
 They won’t be any less of a pest if they’re removed and place elsewhere, so the chemicals that we use ensure that they clear the area of the infestation and end any chances of it redeveloping.

 For some pests that are infesting your home, we are going to need to use physical control.
 These are going to be the pests that we can remove humanely and safely without having to use anything other than a cage or trap.
 We’ll always use contraptions that trap the pest, without ever doing any harm.
 After the pest is trapped, they can be removed to an area where they can make a home within the existing conditions, instead of creating conditions suitable for a home in your home.